Nola-Developer-Incubator/MardiGrasParadeGame/docs/archive/DOCUMENTATION_INDEX.md

 ## ??
 You're Ready!

-You now have a complete guide to converting the Mardi Gras Parade game to Unreal Engine!
+You now have a complete guide to converting NDI_MardiGrasParade to Unreal Engine!

 ### Next Steps:
 1. **Choose your role**: Developer or Designer